 - The Five Whys – a simple problem-solving technique that helps you get to the root of a problem quickly.
-Ask a series of ‘why?’ questions with each successive answer to help you understand why your group wants to achieve this particular goal, why this is important to them and to whom does this matter.
+Ask a series of ‘why?’ questions with each successive answer to help you understand why your group wants to achieve this particular goal, why this is important to them and to whom this matters.

 In short, your program will be well served if you can clearly articulate what difference you are going to make.
 How will this make your group feel, and what do you want them to become?

 Setting goals is more than just facing everyone in the same direction, though.
 It’s about giving people a reason to participate especially if their (or your program) goal sits outside of their Comfort Zone.

 To this end, it is particularly powerful to involve your group in the goal-setting process (if possible) because this choice will give them more control of, and allow them to feel more responsible for, the final result.

 Goals can be explicit or implicit, casual or very formal.
 They are the lens through which every exercise and interaction should be viewed as you design and deliver your program.